MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 Desktop flows stored in the v2 schema only function in environments with the v2 schema feature enabled.

-V1 schema desktop flows in a managed solution may operate in an environment where the v2 schema is enabled, but first you must resave them into another environment where the v2 schema is enabled.
+V1 schema desktop flows in a managed solution may operate in an environment where the v2 schema is enabled, but first you should resave them into another environment where the v2 schema is enabled.

-The updated v2 schema version of the same process can then be imported to the managed environment where it's intended to run.
+Then, you can import the updated v2 schema version of the same process to the managed environment where it's intended to run.
 The active layer can be replaced by the v2 schema version of the automated process.

 |Scenario|Power Automate for desktop prior to February 2023 release | Power Automate for desktop after to February 2023 release |
 |--------|----------------------------------------------------------|-----------------------------------------------------------|